projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 emulated by SOS, and all I/O accesses not handled by the I/O handlers in the hypervisor will be dropped (reads get all 1's).

-Refer to Section 4.4.1 for the details of I/O requests and the initialization of the I/O request buffer.
+Refer to the following sections for details on I/O requests and the initialization of the I/O request buffer.

 Types of I/O Requests